 All told, 1,688 people have benefited from FVRx food vouchers and education.
 Fully 85 percent of them have met the goal of eating five servings of fruits and vegetables per day.
 And after six months, almost a third of children who were initially overweight met the criteria for healthy weight.
 Prescriptions can now be filled in 26 grocery stores and trading posts.
 And 15 health clinics have adopted the FVRx program, from north to south, east to west.

-The Donaghue Foundation announces its 2017 Greater Value Portfolio grant program that will fund research projects for the purpose of creating new approaches to achieving a higher value healthcare system.
-The goal of this program is to test new approaches and tools that organizations can readily use to improve the value of the healthcare they provide to their patients and communities.
-Deadline for the letters of intent is May 1, 2017.
+The Donaghue Foundation announces its 2018 Greater Value Portfolio grant program that will fund research projects for two years with a maximum amount of $400,000 per award for the purpose of advancing promising approaches to achieve a higher value healthcare system.
+The goal of this program is to test approaches and tools that organizations can readily use to improve the value of the healthcare they provide to their patients and communities.For 2018, the Greater Value Portfolio program will place greater emphasis on research that is closely linked to ongoing improvement initiatives that are geared to achieving greater healthcare value in healthcare organizations.The deadline for letters of intent is May 3, 2018.

 The Rx Foundation and The Donaghue Foundation are co-funding a recipient of the 2016 Greater Value Portfolio grant program.

 “Attaining health equity is an eye-opening and often difficult pursuit.
 If leaders do the hard work necessary to eliminate inequities, they will inevitably face hard questions and choices, have their assumptions challenged, and experience many uncomfortable situations.
 But if we’re serious about providing the best care to all our patients, then we must also be serious about providing all our patients — regardless of their social position or other socially determined circumstance — with the opportunity to attain their full health potential.
 That is the very definition of health equity.”